Mesotrione

-Mesotrione is a selective herbicide used mainly in maize crops and has also been shown to have weak insecticidal properties.
+Mesotrione is a selective herbicide used mainly in maize crops and has also been shown to have limited insecticidal properties.
 It is a synthetic compound inspired by the natural substance leptospermone found in the bottlebrush tree Callistemon citrinus.
 It inhibits the enzyme 4-hydroxyphenylpyruvate dioxygenase (HPPD) and is sold under brand names including Callisto and Tenacity.
 It was first marketed by Syngenta in 2001.